djplaner/Malikowski/README.md

 Initially, this code will be designed to work with the Moodle LMS across different institutions.
 It will be tested across two institutions.

+## Pre-requisites

+- Python with misc. modules (e.g. database)
+- Moodle database
+> Currently this is only working with Moodle.
+Assumes you have a connection to it.

+You might also like to use the Jupyter notebooks in [the Indicators repository](https://github.com/djplaner/Indicators), especially those in the OutputIndicators folder, which are use the Malikowski code.

+## Configuration

+You will also need to create two JSON configuration files in a folder outside of the Malikowski project.

+### config.json

+The configuration for the Moodle database connection.

+**Example**

+`{
+  "drivername": "postgresql",
+  "database": "Study Desk 2015",
+  "username": "postgres",
+  "host": "localhost",
+  "port": "5432",
+  "password": "SomePassword"
+}`

+### lms.json

+Meant to configure various LMS specific information

+**Example**

+`{
+    "mdl_prefix" : "moodle.mdl_",
+    "adoptionMapping" : {
+            "spider" : "unknown", "smarthinking" : "communication",
+            "usqvideo" : "content", "turnitintooltwo" : "assessment",
+            "lightboxgallery" : "content", "voiceauthoring": "content"
+     }
+}`

+- `mdl_prefix` - specifies the prefix for your Moodle database table names
+- `adoptionMapping` - maps Moodle course module names to Malikowski categories
+> This will be slightly different for each Moodle install, depending on the Modules installed.
+We're happy to share an initial rough mapping.

 ## Examples

 Our current model is that this code is used in Jupyter Notebooks to perform analysis.
 Some examples are available via [another repository](https://github.com/djplaner/Indicators), including